felippeduran/client-server-test/README.md

 The project is divided into two main folders, client and server.

-TODO:
-- FIX BUG DE ENERGIA!!

 ## Client Project

-The `Bootstrap.scene` and `Bootstrap.cs` are the entry point for the project.
+The `Bootstrap.scene` and `Bootstrap.cs` are the entry points for the project.
 To run the game you can just hit play with this scene open.

 The game can be run in two different modes: with or without a fake server.
 You can configure this in the `Bootstrap` game object inspector.
-The game also contains a simulated throttling feature to help out development and test, and is configured in the same place.
+The game also contains a simulated throttling feature to help with development and testing, and is configured in the same place.

 The project uses `Unity 6000.0.26f1`.